kinggoldcatter/Wine-Byond-help/README.md

 # Wine-Byond-help
 A collection of tips and tricks for getting byond running on linux

+This guide is mostly based on [Lutris](https://lutris.net/games/byond/) for now however more general and other installers are planned (feel free to pr)

 # Please do not use the default Proton-Ge wine provided with lutris
 ## (note: the current lutris script should do this for you)
 if not please log an issue and attempt the manuel download as described<br />